The Changing Landscape of Education: An Interview with Sir Ken Robinson Part II

 “We need to treat teachers as professionals who are able to connect with students.
 Not just as learners, but as living human beings.
 Once we do this, our education system will improve in almost every way.” – Sir Ken Robinson

-This is the second installment of a two-part interview.
+This is the second installment of a two-part interview completed by the Mind Rocket Media Group.
 The first part can be found at Sir Ken Part One

 Before my two-part interview with Sir Ken Robinson comes to a close, we continue our discussion on the current state of global education and its relevance in the world today.
 Sir Ken expands on the external pressures facing educators and administrators – many of which have nothing to do with educating our students.
 Instead, they have everything to do with a growing bureaucracy.
 Where does this issue stem from?
 According to Sir Ken, our very own society is to blame, which has started to embrace “short-termism.”